Jmcgee01125/QuickSuite/README.md

 CURRENT TOOLS
 :: ------------------------------------- ::

-QuickConv: converts a series of images (0001.png, 0002.png, etc) into a video file.
+QuickConv: converts a series of images (0001.png, 0002.png, etc) into a video file, with support for audio and frameblend motionblur.

-QuickCompress: automatically compresses a video below a certain size.
-Useful for sending videos on size-restricted platforms like Discord.
+QuickCompress: automatically compresses a video below a certain size, which is useful for sending videos on size-restricted platforms like Discord.

-QuickNote: allows creating a notes file into a directory from anywhere on the computer without having to save-as.
+QuickNote: allows creating a note-taking file in an arbitrary directory from anywhere on the computer without having to save-as.

 :: ------------------------------------- ::
 FFMPEG NOTE